CodingLearner10/StockTradingGame/README.md

 - The game logic and structure were implemented with the help of various resources, including Flask documentation.
 - Special thanks to ChatGPT for contributing to the developement of this project.
+- Special thanks to bootstrap CSS for the UI in this project.

 ---